 Extra English Language tuition (Preparatory English) is also available if required.

 The Pre-Masters will introduce you to your chosen path of either a graduate law education, or an education in business or comprehensive studies in the social sciences.
 Once you have achieved the level noted in your offer letter, your admission into a masters degree in a related subject area is guaranteed.

-To see these degrees click on ‘Degrees‘ on the tab at the top of this page.
+To see these degrees, click on the ‘degrees’ tab at the top of the page.

 One core culture module: